ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 )
 ```

 Omit the SDL and the gateway loads it from the service at startup.
-Pinning it is what you want when introspection is disabled or unavailable.
-The endpoint still has to be reachable to execute requests, and keeping the pinned SDL in step with what is deployed is now your job.
+Pin it when introspection is disabled or unavailable.
+The endpoint still has to be reachable to execute requests, and the pinned SDL has to be kept in step with what is deployed.

 ### Federation subgraphs